theory/justatheory/content/posts/past/perl/encoding-is-a-headache.md

 <p>But wait a minute!
 Some markup languages, like <a href="http://daringfireball.net/projects/markdown/">Markdown</a>, don’t have XML declarations or headers.
 They’re HTML fragments.
 So there’s no wait to tell the encoding of the resulting HTML unless it’s decoded.
 So maybe it <em>should</em> be decoded.
 Or perhaps it should be decoded, and then given an XML declaration that declares the encoding as UTF-8 and encoded it as UTF-8 before returning it.</p>

 <p>But, hold the phone!
 When reading in a markup file, should it be decoded before it’s passed to the parser?
 Does <a href="http://search.cpan.org/perldoc?Text::Markdown">Text::Markdown</a> know or care about encodings?
 And if it should be decoded, what encoding should one assume the source file uses?
-Unless it uses a <a href="http://en.wikipedia.org/wiki/Byte_order_mark">BOM</a>, how do you know what its encoding is?</p>
+Unless it uses a <a href="https://en.wikipedia.org/wiki/Byte_order_mark">BOM</a>, how do you know what its encoding is?</p>

 <p>Text::Markup is a dead simple idea, but virtually all of my time is going into thinking about this stuff.
 It drives me nuts.
 When will the world cease to be this way?</p>

 <p>Oh, and you have answers to any of these questions, please do feel free to leave a comment.
 I hate having to spend so much time on this, but I’d much rather do so and get things right (or close to right) than wrong.</p>

-<p class="past"><small>Missing something?
-Try the <a rel="nofollow" href="http://past.justatheory.com/computers/programming/perl/encoding-is-a-headache.html">old layout</a>.</small></p>
+<p class="past"><small>Looking for the comments?
+Try the <a rel="nofollow" href="//past.justatheory.com/computers/programming/perl/encoding-is-a-headache.html">old layout</a>.</small></p>